Let’s help protect the biggest investment you’ll make in your lifetime.

-- Theft coverage: This is essential coverage; it provides protection if your personal property is stolen.
+- Theft coverage: This is essential coverage; it can provide protection if your personal property is stolen.

 - Replacement cost coverage: This pays to completely replace lost items, regardless of the current value.
 You need this as a safeguard against depreciation in the value of your personal property.
 Cash settlement option: Choose to receive a cash settlement, with no requirement to repair or replace the item.

-- Personal liability coverage: Protect yourself and your finances if you are sued for causing accidental bodily injury or damage to the property of others.
+- Personal liability coverage: Help protect yourself and your finances if you are sued for causing accidental bodily injury or damage to the property of others.

-- Home cyber protection: Provides coverage that responds to computer and home system attacks like cyber extortion, fraud, or data breech.
+- Home cyber protection: Can provide coverage that responds to computer and home system attacks like cyber extortion, fraud, or data breech.